INNOVATIVE HEALTHCARE SPEAKERS

 John’s unique ability to reach every member of the healthcare community comes from his unprecedented background mix of law, safety, aviation, and even broadcasting.
 His powerful messages resonate deeply with physicians and caregivers about leadership and the human propensity for mistakes even among the most tenured professionals.
 His extensive experience working with hospitals and clinics nationwide has been documented by continuous client praise and the highest effectiveness ratings.

-John Nance lives in Roche Harbor on San Juan Island in Washington, and travels nationally and internationally working with healthcare organizations.
+John Nance lives in Redlands, California, and travels nationally and internationally working with healthcare organizations.

-John has become a trusted and internationally recognized broadcast analyst and advocate for both medical/patient safety and aviation safety.
+For the past 28 years, John has been a trusted and internationally recognized broadcast analyst and advocate for both medical/patient safety and aviation safety with broadcasting company ABC.
 Before joining ABC World News and Good Morning America in 1994, he had logged countless appearances on national shows such as Oprah, the PBS News Hour, Today, CNN, as well as most Canadian and English-speaking networks worldwide.
 In addition, his editorials have been published in newspapers nationwide, including the Los Angeles Times and USA Today.
 He has been listed for more than a decade in Who’s Who in America.
 John Nance is also the internationally-known author of 19 major books, (6 non-fiction, 13 fiction), his latest fiction release being ORBIT (Simon and Schuster) which is in development as a major motion picture.
 Two of his other books, Pandora’s Clock and Medusa’s Child, were both made into major, successful two-part miniseries for NBC and ABC respectively, and still air periodically around the world.

 John is very personable and relates well to the audience.
 Love the presentation!